AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/dragon/young-silver-dragon-xmm.md

 - "desc": "The dragon makes three Rend attacks.
 It can replace one attack with a use\
     \ of Paralyzing Breath."
   "name": "Multiattack"
 - "desc": "Melee Attack Roll: +10, reach 10 ft.
-Hit: 15 (2d8 + 6) Slashing\
+Hit: 15 (2d8 + 6) Slashing damage."
-    \ damage."
   "name": "Rend"
-- "desc": "Constitution Saving Throw: DC 17, each creature in a 30-foot [Cone](3-Mechanics/CLI/rules/variant-rules/cone-area-of-effect-xphb.md).\
+- "desc": "Constitution Saving Throw: DC 17, each creature in a 30-foot [Cone](/3-Mechanics/CLI/variant-rules/cone-area-of-effect-xphb.md).\
     \ Failure: 49 (11d8) Cold damage.
 Success: Half damage."
   "name": "Cold Breath (Recharge 5-6)"
-- "desc": "Constitution Saving Throw: DC 17, each creature in a 30-foot [Cone](3-Mechanics/CLI/rules/variant-rules/cone-area-of-effect-xphb.md).\
+- "desc": "Constitution Saving Throw: DC 17, each creature in a 30-foot [Cone](/3-Mechanics/CLI/variant-rules/cone-area-of-effect-xphb.md).\
-    \ 1st Failure: The target has the [Incapacitated](3-Mechanics/CLI/rules/conditions.md#Incapacitated)\
+    \ 1st Failure: The target has the [Incapacitated](/3-Mechanics/CLI/conditions.md#Incapacitated)\
     \ condition until the end of its next turn, when it repeats the save.
 2nd Failure:\
-    \ The target has the [Paralyzed](3-Mechanics/CLI/rules/conditions.md#Paralyzed)\
+    \ The target has the [Paralyzed](/3-Mechanics/CLI/conditions.md#Paralyzed) condition,\
-    \ condition, and it repeats the save at the end of each of its turns, ending the\
+    \ and it repeats the save at the end of each of its turns, ending the effect on\
-    \ effect on itself on a success.
+    \ itself on a success.
 After 1 minute, it succeeds automatically."
   "name": "Paralyzing Breath"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/dragon/token/young-silver-dragon-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/dragon/token/young-silver-dragon-xmm.webp"
 ```
 ^statblock